Seán Mac Eoin

-Seán Mac Eoin (30 September 1893 – 7 July 1973) was an Irish Fine Gael politician and soldier who served as Minister for Defence briefly in 1951 and from 1954 to 1957, Minister for Justice from 1948 to 1951, and Chief of Staff of the Defence Forces from February 1929 to October 1929.
-He served as a Teachta Dála (TD) from 1921 to 1923, and from 1929 to 1965.
+Seán Mac Eoin (30 September 1893 – 7 July 1973) was an Irish republican and later Fine Gael politician who was Minister for Defence briefly in 1951 and from 1954 to 1957, and Minister for Justice from 1948 to 1951.
+He had been Chief of Staff of the Defence Forces from February 1929 to October 1929.
+He served as a Teachta Dála (TD) from 1921 to 1923 and from 1929 to 1965.

 He was commonly referred to as the "Blacksmith of Ballinalee".

 Early life

 He was born John Joseph McKeon on 30 September 1893 at Bunlahy, Granard, County Longford, the eldest son of Andrew McKeon and Katherine Treacy.
 After a national school education, he trained as a blacksmith at his father's forge and, on his father's death in February 1913, he took over the running of the forge and the maintenance of the McKeon family.
 He moved to Kilinshley in the Ballinalee district of County Longford to set up a new forge.

 He had joined the United Irish League in 1908.
 Mac Eoin's Irish nationalist activities began in earnest in 1913, when he joined the Clonbroney Company of the Irish Volunteers.
 Late that year he was sworn into the Irish Republican Brotherhood and joined the Granard circle of the organization.

+MacEoin was a member of the Knights of Saint Columbanus.

 IRA leader

-He came to prominence in the War of Independence as leader of an Irish Republican Army (IRA) 'flying column'.
-In November 1920, he led the Longford brigade in attacking Crown forces in Granard during one of the periodic government reprisals, forcing them to retreat to their barracks.
-On 31 October, Inspector Philip St John Howlett Kelleher of the Royal Irish Constabulary (RIC) was shot dead in Kiernan's Greville Arms Hotel in Granard.
-Members of the British Auxiliary Division set fire to parts of the town.
+Mac Eoin came to prominence in the Irish War of Independence as leader of a flying column of the Irish Republican Army (IRA).
+In November 1920, he led the Longford Brigade in an attack against British forces in Granard when they were carrying out a reprisal attack, forcing them to retreat to their barracks.
+On 31 October, Royal Irish Constabulary (RIC) district-inspector Philip Kelleher was shot dead in Granard, and the Auxiliary Division proceeded to set fire to parts of the town.
 The next day, Mac Eoin held the village of Ballinalee situated on the Longford Road between Longford and Granard.
-They stood against superior British forces, forcing them to retreat and abandon their ammunition.
-In a separate attack on 8 November, Mac Eoin led his men against the RIC at Ballinalee.
-An eighteen-year-old Constable Taylor was killed.
-Constable E Shateford and two others were wounded.
-The story was that the small garrison sang "God Save the King" as they took up positions to return fire.
+They defended their position against superior forces, forcing them to retreat and abandon their ammunition.
+In a separate attack on 8 November, Mac Eoin led his men against the RIC at Ballinalee which killed an eighteen-year-old constable and wounded three others.
+The small RIC garrison allegedly sang "God Save the King" as they took up positions to return fire.

-On the afternoon of 7 January 1921, a joint Royal Irish Constabulary and British Army patrol consisting of ten policemen led by an Inspector, with a security detachment of nine soldiers, appeared on Anne Martin's street.
+On the afternoon of 7 January 1921, a joint RIC-British Army patrol consisting of eleven policemen and nine soldiers arrived on the street outside the home of Anne Martin in Kilshruley, where MacEoin was staying.
 Mac Eoin's own testimony at his trial (which was not contested by any parties present) states that: